SireneNova/Portfolio/Python/Version27/ReadMe.md

 ##Python - Version27
 ___
-The work here was made for assignments from The Tech Academy.
 Each project is described within each folder.